 top of page

-Her work has been supported by the IDA, Sundance, California Film Institute, BAVC, CAAM, The Puffin Foundation, Eddie Bauer, Studio IX Project, Center for Cultural Innovation, and more.
-Pallavi holds a documentary-focused Master in Journalism from UC Berkeley and a BA in Creative Writing from UC Santa Cruz.
-In her spare time, she climbs rocks with her kids and supports incarcerated pregnant people as a trained doula.
+In support of her feature debut in production, Coach Emily, Pallavi is a 2024 BAVC MediaMaker fellow and 2023 IDA Logan Elevate grantee.
+Her films have screened globally and her work has been supported by the IDA, Sundance, BAVC, CAAM, California Film Institute, Berkeley Film Foundation and more.
+Pallavi’s award-winning cinematography has appeared on Nat Geo and PBS.
+She holds a documentary-focused Master in Journalism from UC Berkeley and a BA in Creative Writing from UC Santa Cruz.
+In her spare time she enjoys rock climbing and musical theater, and she supports incarcerated pregnant people as a doula.

 Please note, as of 2024, Pallavi is on sabbatical from offering freelance video production services in order to focus on her feature film in production and her work supporting filmmakers at A-Doc.